 For longer stays it might be worth buying a used vehicle and then selling it when you leave.
 Cars, vans, caravans and campervans can all be purchased for as little as a few thousand dollars and sold a few months later to another traveller for about the same price ensuring you don’t really loose any money from it.
 Gumtree and hostel notice boards are good places to find and later sell, these vehicles.

-I use and recommend Expedia for researching and booking car hire all around the world.
+I use and recommend Hertz for researching and booking car hire all around the world.

 Bus

-TransWA operates a network of road coaches throughout Western Australia helping you get from Perth to some of the more remote areas of the state.
+In Western Australia there is TransWA which operates a network of road coaches throughout the state helping you get from Perth to some of the more remote areas of the state.

-Tassielink Transit operate Tasmania’s bus network offering regular route services across Tasmania that includes cities, regional areas and access to bushwalks.
+And in Tasmania Tassielink Transit operate the bus network offering regular route services across Tasmania that includes cities, regional areas and access to bushwalks.

 Rail